pmahnke/mahnke-cocktails/recipe/clover_club.md

 category: "Gin "
 youtube: "MfHv2EOLUOo&t=336s"
 excerpt: |
   This pre-Prohibition classic is one of Philadelphia’s contributions to the cocktail world.
+It is a classic cocktail known for its sweet and tart flavor profile and its silky, frothy texture.
+It's a member of the sour family, but leans more towards sweetness than tartness.
+The pale pink liquid, delicate white foam head, and raspberry garnish make it visually appealing.
 ---

 ### Ingredients